Last updated: 10 June 2026

 How much does JPMorgan Personal Investing cost?

 The annual management fee for managed styles is 0.75% on the first £100,000 and 0.35% above that.
 The Fixed Allocation style costs 0.45% on the first £100,000, dropping to 0.25% above.
 Fund costs and market spread are reflected in performance.
 There are no set-up, exit, or trading fees.
+Tax treatment depends on your individual circumstances and may change in future.

 Can I buy individual shares on JPMorgan Personal Investing?